-Revisiting Word Count in 2019
+Word Count & SEO: What Content Marketers Need To Consider

 “Don’t shoot for a particular word count — just make sure you cover a topic in full.
 Whether that takes 500 words or 10,000, the key is that you are creating the best resource available for your target keyword.”

-For many years, SEO professionals have been trying to write longer content no matter the cost of usability.
+For many years, SEO professionals have been trying to write longer content, no matter the cost of usability.
 This led to fluffed-up super-long pieces instead of the word count that is relevant to your goals.

-It might have also inspired Google to push the featured snippets – and giving answers instantly instead of providing a bad user experience with scroll marathons.
+It might have also inspired Google to push the featured snippets – and give answers instantly instead of providing a bad user experience with scroll marathons.

-A classic example is the “how to lower bounce rate” query, which returns Page 1 results that talk about the importance of bounce rate for 700 words before even revealing the first tip on how to decrease it.
+It wasn’t so very long ago that a “how to lower bounce rate” query would return page one results that talk about the importance of bounce rate for 700 words before even revealing the first tip on how to decrease it.

-But if we needed an introduction on bounce rate, we would have Googled for it.
+But if we needed an introduction on bounce rate, we would have Googled it.
 These pieces clearly fail search intent.

-Even though these pieces still rank top positions today (due to factors including age and links earned), I want to invite you to rethink content creation and meeting search intent.
+Thankfully, Google has gotten smarter, and these types of returns are less common than they once were, but they should still serve as an invitation to rethink content creation and meet search intent.

 I recommend turning your content structure upside down – and thus providing value to the user from the first second they arrive at your page.